Dental Career

 Keys to Landing Your Dream Job After Dental School: Interview Essentials

-Once you find a practice with a location that works for you with opportunities that can take your career where you want to go and great support for newcomers, you’ll want to be ready to land that dream dental job.
-Just like searching for positions, it is never too early to start preparing for interviews.
+Once you find a practice with a location that works for you, with opportunities to take your career where you want to go and great support for newcomers, you’ll want to be ready to land that dream dental job.
+Just like searching for positions, it is never too early to prepare for interviews.

 Get familiar with the types of questions and how to show up as your best self with recruiters and employers.
-We know you’ve either seen patients all day or been in dental school, but try to make time for self-care and rest.
-You know all the rules for preparing for big events, and general physical preparations for a dentist job interview is no different.
+We know you’ve seen patients all day or been in dental school, but try to make time for self-care and rest.
+You know all the rules for preparing for significant events and general physical preparations for a dentist job interview are no different.

 Know What You Want in an Employer

-That’s why CDP focuses so much on recruiting talented new graduates with great interpersonal skills.
+That’s why CDP focuses so much on recruiting talented new graduates with excellent interpersonal skills.
 We think you’ll find CDP to be your perfect fit!
-Schedule a call with a Recruiting Manager to learn more about finding a job after dental school.
+Schedule a call with a Hiring Manager to learn more about finding a job after dental school.

 Tiffany Green